 First, establish the remote port forwarding form the login node, as described above.

 Second, invoke port forwarding from the compute node to the login node.
-Insert following line into your jobscript or interactive shell
+Insert the following line into your jobscript or interactive shell:

 $ ssh -TN -f -L 6000:localhost:6000 login1

-Port forwarding is static, each single port is mapped to a particular port on remote host.
-Connection to other remote host, requires new forward.
+Port forwarding is static, each single port is mapped to a particular port on a remote host.
+Connection to another remote host requires a new forward.

-Applications with inbuilt proxy support, experience unlimited access to remote hosts, via single proxy server.
+Applications with inbuilt proxy support experience unlimited access to remote hosts via a single proxy server.